Click on any of the names below to find out more about our talented team of asset builders.

 Ms. Kawahara received an Associate's degree in Business Management and furthered her studies at New College in San Francisco.

-Irina Krivosheenko is an Accounting Associate at CFED.
-She provides a variety of complex daily and periodic tasks to provide the organization with accurate and timely financial information on a regular basis.
+Irina Krivosheenko is Senior Accountant at CFED.
+She is responsible for a variety of complex daily and periodic tasks to provide the organization with accurate and timely financial information on a regular basis.

 Susan Krupka is Special Assistant to the President at CFED.